 - A decent tolerance for mess

-I tore a few pages out of the calendar and handed them to my boys to start cutting out the birds they wanted to add to their tree.
+I tore a few pages out of the calendar and handed them to my boys.
+I had them start cutting out the birds they wanted to add to their tree.
 If you don’t have a bird calendar laying around, check out your local library for magazines – they often have free ones up for grabs.

 You’re going to end up with a fair number of scraps laying on the table (and more likely, on the floor).
 I pulled a trash can nearby and encouraged them to push the scraps into it.
 Our sons’ kindergarten teachers have told us that cutting with scissors is one of the best ways to prep for school as it helps strengthen the muscles they use for writing.